public-repos-backup/timescaledb/SECURITY.md

 ## Supported Versions

+The supported version is always the latest major release available in our repository.
+We also release regular minor versions with fixes and corrections alongside some new features as well as patchfix releases, that you should keep upgrading to.

-Please take a look at our [Support Policy](https://www.timescale.com/legal/support-policy).
+You can also take a look at our [Support Policy](https://www.timescale.com/legal/support-policy).

 ## Reporting a Vulnerability